 Other techniques my clients and I have used to free emotions in the workplace are:

-- Walking.
 Request 10 minutes to take a walk and “gather your thoughts” (even if you’re truly going to let most of them go).
 Breathe deeply as you walk, slowly exhaling all air.
 Repeat.
 If your mind wanders, just go back to focusing on your breath.
-Allow your brain to rest, refresh, and recalibrate, so you can focus on an effective action plan, when you return.
+Allow your brain to rest, refresh, and recalibrate, so you can focus on an effective action plan when you return.

-- Writing.
 Start writing, without editing any of your thoughts or feelings.
-Curse, if you need to.
+Curse if you need to.
 Say what you wish you could say, without an impact on anyone else.
-Then, shred it.
-You just ranted on paper and no one needs to know what came out in your brain dump any more than they need to know what came out, well, you know.
+Then shred it.
+You just ranted on paper and no one else needs to know what came out in your brain dump.